Nancy McKeon: Adulthood

 McKeon portrayed Inspector Jinny Exstead on the Lifetime police drama The Division from 2001 to 2004, with her pregnancy incorporated into the storyline of the last year of the series.
 From 2009 to 2010, she appeared in a recurring role in the Disney Channel Original Series Sonny with a Chance as Connie Munroe, the mother of Demi Lovato's title character.

 McKeon starred in numerous made-for-TV movies in the 1980s and 1990s, including A Cry for Help: The Tracey Thurman Story, in which she portrayed the title role of Tracey Thurman, and The Wrong Woman, portraying a woman framed for killing her boss.
 In Strange Voices, she portrayed a woman with schizophrenia.
 She produced many of these movies through her film company, Forest Hills Entertainment (named after her childhood neighborhood, Forest Hills).

-McKeon carefully researched roles and characters.
-For her role in The Division, she spent time with a police force, while for her role in Strange Voices, she spoke with patients about the condition to prepare for her role.
-In an interview with John Tesh, she said, "What's really interesting is that I find that people are very forthcoming to actors.
-I mean, almost more forthcoming than they are to priests or shrinks, because they somehow feel that their story is going to be out there in someway...But, once you get into talking with them and finding out about their world, it's fascinating and it's heartbreaking at the same time."

 In 1999, she wrote and directed her own short film, A Wakening.
 She explained on the TV show Biography that directing had always been a personal ambition, so she wrote the movie in order to direct.
 The film won two film festival awards.
 She also directed two episodes of The Division.

 In 2003, McKeon starred in the film Comfort and Joy.
-In 2018, McKeon was announced as one of the celebrities to compete on season 27 of Dancing with the Stars.
-She was partnered with professional dancer Valentin Chmerkovskiy, and was the third celebrity eliminated.